UP Core Habits

 • Engage in active consideration of and constructive response to the ideas of others.

 Who or what is God?
 What ethical obligations do we owe to ourselves and others?
-Habits related to religion, faith, and ethics are those that allow students to engage with belief systems from religious and intellectual traditions that deepen understandings of how such perspectives influence one’s own life and the lives of others.
+Habits related to faith and ethics are those that allow students to engage with belief systems from faith and intellectual traditions that deepen understandings of how such perspectives influence one’s own life and the lives of others.
 Courses addressing this habit help students to:

 • Develop the knowledge and skills for acting ethically in everyday life.

-• Examine faith and religion, their place in one’s life, and in the lives of others.
+• Examine faith, its place in one’s life, and in the lives of others.

-• Confront ultimate questions with knowledge from a range of intellectual & religious traditions
+• Confront ultimate questions with knowledge from a range of intellectual & faith traditions.

 What is the role of beauty, imagination, and feeling in life?
 How do aesthetics and creativity contribute to a good life?
 Habits related to aesthetic inquiry, imagination, and the creative process are those that allow students to engage in creative and artistic processes while exploring human response, interpretation and understanding of the arts in our diverse world.
 Courses addressing this habit help students to: